JohnGiorgi/se_best_practices_ml_perspective/docs/github_actions.md

     branches: [ master ]
 ```

-This says that our job, named `build` will run on every push and pull request to the master branch of our repository.
-Next, we define the "build matrix":
+This says that our job, named `build`, will run on every push and pull request to the master branch of our repository.
+Next, we define the "build matrix".

 ```yaml hl_lines="9 10 11 12 13 14 15 16 17"
 name: build